This is a detailed comparison between MATRIX and LearnUpon, taking into consideration the features, functionality, and cost of each platform.

 - LTI, QTI, and CCF standards

-MATRIX LMS plans range from $549/month for 100 active learners (monthly billing), to $4,699/month for 3,500 active learners (monthly billing).
-There is a discount for yearly billing.
-There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.
+MATRIX LMS plans are based on the number of active learners.
+There are no standard setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.
 MATRIX offers advanced features, such as adaptive learning in each of the pricing plans.

 This was a comparison of the most important feature differences between MATRIX and LearnUpon.